bcgsc/SSAKE/readme.md

 ### What's new in v4.0 ?
 ----------------------

-Initial support for linked reads, such as those produced by the 10x Genomics Chromium technology Linked reads are supplied in the original SSAKE format, but the barcode information is indicated by sequence following a single underscore "_"
+-Initial support for linked reads, such as those produced by the 10x Genomics Chromium technology -Linked reads are supplied in the original SSAKE format, but the barcode information is indicated by sequence following a single underscore "_"
-Added a C. elegans linked read data assembly script in the test folder Scaffolding options consistent with that of the LINKS scaffolder SSAKE no longer sorts by/prioritizes high multiplicity reads for assembly Streamlined file names
+-Added a C. elegans linked read data assembly script in the test folder -Scaffolding options consistent with that of the LINKS scaffolder -SSAKE no longer sorts by/prioritizes high multiplicity reads for assembly -Streamlined file names
-Deprecated force-fill gap feature
+-Deprecated force-fill gap feature
-Bug fixes
+-Bug fixes

 ### What's new in v3.8.5 ?